jina-ai/examples/speedtest/README.md

-Python script to measure speed of internet connection.
+Python streamlit app to measure speed of internet connection.